itzsourabhkumar/Inventory-Management-System/README.md

 Explanation Step by step::
 <br/>

-Step-1: In step 1 we are reading a file by using file habdling read mode.
+Step-1: In step 1 we are reading a file by using file handling read mode.
 <br/>